hexcap/solar-theme-jekyll/about/index.markdown

 layout: default
 title: Hexcap/About
 ---
-**Hexcap** is an ncurses based hex editor for pcap files written by Andrew McConachie, aka smutt.
-It uses the python dpkt library for reading/writing pcap files.
+**Hexcap** is an hex editor for libpcap files written by Andrew McConachie, aka smutt.

-Hexcap has been tested to run on Linux and FreeBSD but any UNIX-like system that supports curses terminal emulation should work.
+Hexcap has been tested to run on Linux and FreeBSD but any UNIX-like system that supports ncurses terminal emulation should work.

 Hexcap is licensed under the GPLv2.